by Theodora Goss

 I knocked and was invited into her parlor.

-She asked me what was wrong, although she knew
+She asked me what was wrong, although of course,

-of course, without me having to tell her.
+as usual, she knew without my having to tell her.

 “You’re tired,” she said.
 “So very tired, my dear.”